Marvel at the historic armour of Henry VIII, Charles I and James II.

-Visitors to the Line of Kings are following in the footsteps of 350 years of VIP guests and tourists from all over the world.
+When you visit the Line of Kings, you're following in the footsteps of 350 years of visitors from all over the world.